Good Clusterings Have Large Volume: Concluding Remarks

-We would like to stress that all computations of the volume of the normal cone, the computations of edges of the normal cone, as well as the optimal solutions of (\ref{optproblemgravitypolyhedron}) are challenging due to the possibly exponential number of edges incident to a given vertex of the polytope.
+We would like to stress that all computations of the volume of the normal cone, the computations of edges of the normal cone, as well as the optimal solution of (\ref{optproblemgravitypolyhedron}) are challenging due to the possibly exponential number of edges incident to a vertex of the polytope.
 However, this significant computational effort is rewarded with deep insights into the structure and behavior of site vectors.
-Our contribution can be seen as a step towards a strong understanding of the relation of site vectors and the clusterings they induce.
+The key takeaway is that clusterings of large volume, i.e. vertex clustering with large normal cones, are both good and likely to be found by clustering algorithms.
 The next natural steps include the design of approximation algorithms that trade small errors in the construction of normal cones for a significant reduction in computation times.